hollance/GalaxyApocalypse/README.md

 ## Building the game

-**NOTE:** The code is quite messy at the moment (as you'd expect for a game that was hacked together in a few days).
-I hope to clean it up soon so that this can serve as a decent programming example.

 *Galaxy Apocalypse* was made using Objective-C and the Cocos2D and Box2D libraries, which are included as a git submodule.
 It requires at least iOS 5 and ARC.

 After cloning the repo, do this from Terminal to pull in the Cocos2D source code and switch it to the stable v2.0 branch: